kazuhitoyokoi/nr-handson-techxchange2025/linter.md

 ![](images/nrlint-loop.png)

 ## no-overlapping-nodes
 There is another issue in flow-based development.
 When developers place the nodes in the workspace, they sometimes put one node on the another node.
 In this case, the node behind the other node is not visible.
-The Flow Linter shows a warning message, "Overlapping nodes" on the linter tab in this situation.
+In this situation, the Flow Linter shows a warning message, "Overlapping nodes" on the linter tab.

 ![](images/nrlint-overlapping.png)

 ## no-unconnected-http-nodes
 In the Node-RED flow editor, a pair of http-in and http response nodes is used to define an HTTP endpoint.
-If only an http-in node is used in the flow, the HTTP client cannnot receive the response from the HTTP request.
-To notify the missing pair, the linter tab displays the following messages.
+If only an http-in node is used in the flow, the HTTP client cannot receive the response from the HTTP request.
+To notify developers of the missing pair, the linter tab displays the following messages.

 ![](images/nrlint-httpinresponse.png)